kubernetes/website/content/en/docs/setup/cri.md

 weight: 100
 ---
 {{% capture overview %}}
-Since v1.6.0, Kubernetes has enabled the use of CRI, Container Runtime Interface, by default.
+{{< feature-state for_k8s_version="v1.6" state="stable" >}}
-This page contains installation instruction for various runtimes.
+To run containers in Pods, Kubernetes uses a container runtime.
+Here are the installation instruction for various runtimes.

 {{% /capture %}}

 {{% capture body %}}

 Please proceed with executing the following commands based on your OS as root.
 You may become the root user by executing `sudo -i` after SSH-ing to each host.